kinjaljoshi/llm_param_config/README.txt

 Beam Search: Instead of selecting the highest-probability token at each step, beam search explores multiple possible sequences before selecting the best one.
 Beam Search	Searches for best sequence	Higher beams = More accurate but slow

+Added templates and usage of BOS and EOS